Pressure Washing in Moncks Corner, SC

 Latest News in Moncks Corner, SC

-Berkeley County Prepares for Possible Impacts from Idalia, Update #1
+Berkeley County Prepares for Impacts from Idalia, Announces Closures, Update #2

-Idalia is likely to be a wind and rain event for Berkeley County, starting Wednesday afternoon and into Thursday morning.
-Expected rainfall is 6 to 8 inches.
-Other potential impacts from Idalia, including risk for tornadoes and storm surge, remains low at this time for Berkeley County.Crews with Berkeley County Roads and Bridges have been out ahead of the storm, checking on flood prone areas, storm drains and culverts throughout the County.OPERATING CONDITIONS: The County’s Emergency Operations Center (EOC) currently rema...
+Idalia is likely to be a wind and rain event for Berkeley County, starting late Wednesday afternoon and into Thursday morning.
+Expected rainfall is 4 to 8 inches.
+Other potential impacts from Idalia, including risk for tornadoes and storm surge, remains low at this time for Berkeley County.County officials have been meeting and discussing preparations for any potential impacts to our area.
+Crews with Berkeley County Roads and Bridges have been out ahead of the storm, checking on flood prone areas, storm drains and culverts throughout ...

 Idalia is likely to be a wind and rain event for Berkeley County, starting late Wednesday afternoon and into Thursday morning.
 Expected rainfall is 4 to 8 inches.
 Other potential impacts from Idalia, including risk for tornadoes and storm surge, remains low at this time for Berkeley County.